Prosecutors drop most remaining cases in fatal prison riot

 - Late-winter storm hits Midwest after paralyzing Colorado VIEW

+Co-defendant Jarreau Ayers was acquitted of murder but convicted on the same additional charges Staats faced.
+The jury acquitted a third co-defendant, Deric Forney, on all charges.

+The second trial ended last month with no convictions for any of the four inmate defendants.

-Floyd was killed and two other guards beaten and later released before tactical teams stormed the building and rescued a female counselor.
+Floyd was killed during the 20-hour uprising.
+Two other officers were beaten and tormented by inmates before being released.
+Response teams eventually used a backhoe to breach a wall and rescue a female counselor.
+She was not injured.

+One of the initial defendants, Royal Downs, a former Baltimore gang leader serving a life sentence for murder, pleaded guilty to a single count of riot and agreed to testify for the prosecution against his fellow inmates.
+Another defendant, Kelly Gibbs, killed himself in November, just days after pleading guilty to rioting, kidnapping and conspiracy.